 29.9.3 WUR AP operation

-A WUR AP that transmits a WUR Wake-up frame to a WUR non-AP STA that indicates the availability of individually addressed BU(s) shall follow the existing operation, which is any PS operation that the WUR AP and the WUR non-AP STA has agreed to use (e.g., active mode and PS mode change, U-APSD, TWT, etc.), to deliver individually addressed BU(s) to the WUR non-AP STA and follow the timing information (e.g., the next service period) that is provided along with the agreed PS operation.
+A WUR AP that transmits a WUR Short Wake-up frame or a WUR Wake-up frame to a WUR non-AP STA that indicates the availability of individually addressed BU(s) shall follow the existing operation, which is any PS operation that the WUR AP and the WUR non-AP STA has agreed to use (e.g., active mode and PS mode change, U-APSD, TWT, etc.), to deliver individually addressed BU(s) to the WUR non-AP STA and follow the timing information (e.g., the next service period) that is provided along with the agreed PS operation. (#7109)

 NOTE—As described in 29.3 (Channel access), a WUR AP can transmit multiple WUR Wake-up frames in a TXOP (see 10.24.2.8 (Multiple frame transmission in an EDCA TXOP)).

-If the WUR AP schedules a transmission that is not a WUR PPDU to the WUR non-AP STA, the WUR AP shall verify that either of the conditions below is met: — The transition delay indicated by the WUR non-AP STA in the WUR Capabilities elements following the most recent transmitted WUR Wake-up frame intended to the WUR non-AP STA has expired. — The WUR non-AP STA has indicated that it is in the awake state (see 11.2.1 (General)) by transmitting a frame to the WUR AP.
+If the WUR AP schedules a transmission that is not a WUR PPDU to the WUR non-AP STA, the WUR AP shall verify that either of the conditions below is met: — The transition delay indicated by the WUR non-AP STA in the WUR Capabilities elements following the most recent transmitted WUR Short Wake-up frame or WUR Wake-up frame intended to the WUR non-AP STA has expired. — The WUR non-AP STA has indicated that it is in the awake state (see 11.2.1 (General)) by transmitting a frame to the WUR AP. (#7109)

 NOTE—The frames scheduled by the WUR AP to be delivered are not limited to individually addressed BU(s).